LHNCBC/autocomplete-lhc/README.md

 focus (along with showing the list).
 1. A "see more" link on the search autocompleter which provides an expanded list of items.
-1. Buttons (optional) for search autocompleters to make the show an expanded results list.
+1. Search buttons (optional) for search autocompleters to make them show an expanded results list.
 (Without a button, the user can click on the "see more" link.)
 1. A results cache for the search autocompleter, so that repeats of AJAX calls for the same list items are not necessary.